Get a free, no obligation personal loan quote with rates as low as 9.90%

 As mentioned, one of the most common ways to reduce your taxable income and even be exempt from the capital gains tax is to use your losses to offset your gains.

-For example: if you made $30,000 in capital gains throughout the year on an investment, but lost $15,000 on another, you could deduct that loss, and then divide the remaining $15,000 by 50%, leaving you with only $7,500 in taxable income for capital gains.
+For example, let’s say you made $30,000 in capital gains throughout the year on one investment but lost $15,000 on another.
+In this case, you could deduct that loss, then divide the remaining $15,000 by 50%.
+This would leave you with only $7,500 in taxable income for capital gains.

 If you have enough capital losses to claim during the year, you may even be able to get your taxable income to zero.